 Staff Prep 06: Transactions & Concurrency — Isolation, Deadlocks & Race Conditions

 Back to Part 05: Scaling Writes.
 Concurrency is where systems fail silently.
-Two users click "buy" simultaneously.
-A counter gets decremented twice but should only decrement once.
+Two users click "buy" at the same instant.
+A counter gets decremented twice when it should only move once.
 A reservation gets double-booked.
-These are not edge cases — they are production bugs waiting to happen in any concurrent system.
-This is how Postgres isolation levels and locking prevent them.
+I've seen every one of these ship to production, usually from code that looked fine in review.
+Here's how Postgres isolation levels and locking actually prevent them.

 The four isolation levels and what they prevent